jhand2/surface-camera/README.md

 Currently this script hangs on the final command because no image buffers are supplied.
 For better troubleshooting, I recommend running the last command under strace.

+Prior to running the script, you will need to insert the `surface_camera` kernel module as auto-loading is currently not working.

+`sudo insmod /lib/modules/$(uname -r)/kernel/drivers/platform/x86/surface_camera.ko`